finos/FDC3/docs/api/supported-platforms.md

 #### 1. Direct Usage

-Simply rely on the global object being made available by your desktop agent, and address the API directly:
+Simply rely on the global object being made available by your Desktop Agent, and address the API directly:

 ```js
 function sendData() {